 As I mentioned before, I have seen many couples who were stuck in conflict together.
 However, just because you have a conflict doesn’t mean that it has to continue.
 Nor does being in conflict imply that either of you doesn’t love the other.

-If you are struggling to manage conflict, even after using these tips, consider getting help from a relationship counselor.
+If you are struggling to manage conflict, even after using these tips, consider getting help from a couples counselor.
 I would enjoy supporting you in your journey to put an end to your discord.
 Please, feel free to contact me.